Cash flow estimation: a simple guide for B2B operators

 Before you take this step, however, you should determine whether the potential value of an investment project is worth it.
 We’ll discuss this more in depth later.

-Unfortunately, there may be a time when your financial statements predict low cash flow.
+Unfortunately, there may be times when your financial statements predict low cash flow.
 This is normal for any growing business.

 This is where the importance of cash flow forecasting becomes very clear.
-It’s good to recognize downward trends before you have negative cash flow, which can lead to the failure of your business.
+It’s good to recognize downward trends before you have negative cash flow, which can put your business at risk.

 Here are a few more helpful tips to keep in mind when forecasting cash flow: